MuOssama/intelligentTutor--llm-rag/README.md

 # RAG PDF Q&A System

-A simple Retrieval-Augmented Generation (RAG) application for querying PDF documents using local LLMs.
+A demo app for Retrieval-Augmented Generation (RAG) application for querying PDF documents using local LLMs.
 Process research papers and get intelligent answers with source citations.

 ## Features